Stefan-van-de-Vooren/dynamo-nx-workspace/learnings.md

 - custom schematics are not added into the Angular Console
 - you don't run te schematic in the normal way ```ng g <schematic name>```

+### option 2
+- we add a schematic collection in tools/schematics.
+This collection is set as the default collection in th angular.json
+- now we could add custum schematics to the folder ./tools/schematics.

+ **cons:**
+ - schematics still not added into the Angular Console
+ - the schematics needs to be compiled before anyone could use them

+ ### wrap up
+ should the source for the collection inside the mone repo, or should we add them in another repo and include them in the senses repo as NPM package?